 One of Klay’s characters joins because of financial help offered by the service to pay for an education; another character joins because of family tradition, another because it impresses his father.
 Klay’s stories offer insight by explaining most reasons are too simple, or clearly misunderstood by new recruits.

 Orders are orders.
 Hierarchy of command is inviolable.
 If a commander orders flattening of a town, soldiers are expected to act without thinking and remember without conscience.
 Soldiers are able to act by dehumanizing those outside of their team.
 In Vietnam humans become gooks.
 In Iraq humans become towel heads.
 These are tricks of propaganda that allow short-term actions but often fail to leave soldiers’ consciences.
-Command says we do not shoot children but children are killed.
-Long range artillery and drones mask the consequence of killing.

 Klay tells the story of a soldier who wants to know how many of an enemy are killed in a bombardment.
 The soldier asks if there was an investigation.
 The commander says no and sees no reason.
-The soldier visits a behind-the-lines command post that cares for the dead.
+The soldier visits a behind-the-lines’ command post which cares for the dead.
 He asks if a team will be sent to the site that has been bombarded.
 The NCO asks if Americans were killed.
 The soldier says no. The NCO answers the question–“No, there is no investigation because we only concern ourselves with our own”.

-Another story is written about a civilian contractor hired to build a water power station in an Iraqi community.
+Another story is written about a civilian contractor hired to build a waterpower station in an Iraqi community.
 The Marine assigned to oversee the utility installation is told by a local Iraqi that the pumping station being built will create too much pressure and blow-up the plumbing in town.
-The Marine explains the problem to the civilian contractor but it does not stop the project.
+The Marine explains the problem to the civilian contractor, but it does not stop the project.
 It is an assignment that is being paid by the American government whether it works or not.
 All the contractor is concerned about is completing the job and being paid.
-Klay offers more stories; i.e. equally appalling–examples of wasted dollars and efforts to rebuild Iraq.
+Klay offers more stories, i.e., equally appalling–examples of wasted dollars and efforts to rebuild Iraq.

 Klay writes of the misunderstandings that compound America’s mistakes in Iraq.
 There is the story of the Egyptian American recruit that speaks Egyptian Arabic but does not know Iraqi Arabic and must learn the difference on his own because the military believes there is no difference.